ShpeeBot/ShpeeBot-8/CONTRIBUTING.md

 * For contributing to the docs make sure your words are clear and easily understandable.
 * Use [Markdown](https://daringfireball.net/projects/markdown).
-* If you know how to use Glitch, please add documentation for running the bot on Glitch.
+* If you know how to use a host that there is no documentation for yet feel free to open a pull request.
-    * Go more in-depth into hosting the bot on Glitch
-    * Also include special Glitch features like Glitch assets, `.env`, etc.
-    * If you want to make is easier for us to review your contribution, you can [remix our project](https://glitch.com/edit/#!/remix/dzshpee) with your changes.

 ## Additional Notes